Santroller/Santroller/index.md

     - LEDs can also be controlled over this interface
   - USB devices (Pi Pico only)
     - This is also how authentication works, it gets passed through to an offical USB controller
-    - Works with both game controllers and MIDI devices
+    - Works with both game controllers, MIDI devices, keyboards and mice
   - Direct wiring to digital or analog sources
   - MPR121
     - This is a capacative touch chip that can handle both the slider bar and frets over I2C, much like how the GH5 guitar neck works